 Why is this done?

 So why reclaim the Singer Featherweight and make it even more collectible.
 The Singer featherweight is the most versatile small sewing machines in a light weight portable on the market today.
 It first appeared on October 3, 1933 and was still being made up in to the late 60’s a run of about 35 years.
 They have sold more of these little cuties than any other models of the Singer.
 They not only sew a great straight stitch, but do it quietly, with very little maintenance.
 They are light weight to carry around and small enough to put in your car for taking to school, sewing clubs, collector’s shows or just take to a friends house to sew.
 Doll collectors, quilters, and sewing machine collectors love this little featherweight because it can be traced by its original serial numbers that verifies its origin.
 I am here to reclaim the cosmetics of the featherweight that has been setting where there has been moister present causing corrosion and there are also cases where the machines have just been scratched all up and needs a face lift.
 I also know more about the running and stitch of these little machines than others in the sewing machine industry.
 If you buy one of these Little Pink Singer Featherweight Sewing Machines you are going to get a sewing machine that has a guarantee to sew great and be almost like it came from the factory.
 Of course if the model has a very unique serial number we would leave it all original even though it was scratched up.
 If you have one of these in poor condition we will be happy to buy it to fix-up and make it look like knew again.
-Just email me firstname.lastname@example.org and let me know how much you are asking or if you want to contribute it for sale and 25% going to the breast cancer fund send it to this address.
+Just email me at email@example.com Let me know how much you are asking for your machine or if you want to donate your machine to the breast cancer fund.
+Call or text 605-359-8939

 I am going to take the Singer Featherweight and paint it pink with a signature of Sheryl Lynn and a collector number on it to validate it.
 It will of course have the original serial number on it to show the original date and place the machine was made.
 By this we can validate that they are the Sheryl Lynn and originally repainted for the breast cancer research as a collector model.
 You will be given a story of what we know about the sewing machine if we get it from the original owner.
 You will get a copy of this story and a great thanks from us, the Susan G Koman breast cancer foundation and any other cancer foundation the money is given to.
 You will also get a certificate of authenticity and I am not sure how many of these machine will be the final number of the Sheryl Lynn collection at this time.
 As I start this project that number will given out.